Approaches to History (HIH1401)

 |Duration of Module||Term 2: 11 weeks;|

 This module will explore a variety of approaches to history.
 It will investigate some of the overarching issues encountered and concepts used by historians.
-It will also encourage students to make comparisons across time and geography.
+It will also encourage you to make comparisons across time and geography.
 Lectures will be given by different members of staff each week to demonstrate the variety of approaches to history.
-Seminars will encourage students to explore these issues in more depth through reading and discussing individual articles and through researching and presenting particular topics to their group.
+Seminars will encourage you to explore these issues in more depth through reading and discussing individual articles and through researching and presenting particular topics to your group.

 ILO: Module-specific skills

-- 4. Know at a basic level the philosophical problems confronting historians (the difference between history and the past, the difficulties of total objectivity, the value of debate, the uses of history).
+- 4. Describe at a basic level the philosophical problems confronting historians (the difference between history and the past, the difficulties of total objectivity, the value of debate, the uses of history)

 ILO: Discipline-specific skills

-- 5. Know how to undertake the accurate referencing of sources in written work.
+- 5. Comprehend how to undertake the accurate referencing of sources in written work

 ILO: Personal and key skills